librity/librity/README.md

 - 💬 **Ask me about:** Ruby, Rails, React, Node, Physics, Math, Electronic and Petroleum Engineering
 - 📫 **How to reach me:** luis.geniole@gmail.com (I check it almost every day)

+### What I profess

+- I believe code is a form of artistic expression much like writing, painting, and music.
+- As a proper artform, I believe coding can't be learned by traditional means:
+  - No one sat Hemingway down in a classroom and taught him how to write Hemingway;
+  - Hemingway learned how to right Hemingway by writting a lot Hemingway.
+- I hereby take upon myself this instruction: to share my knowledge of this trade with all who seek it, as it is shared to me daily by those before me.

 ### Languages

 [<code><img height="50" src="https://upload.wikimedia.org/wikipedia/commons/3/35/The_C_Programming_Language_logo.svg"></code>](https://devdocs.io/c/)